 How To Reach Us By car, drive to International Falls, MN, cross over the bridge into Canada at customs and take Hwy 11-71 West out of Fort Frances, Ontario.
 Follow 24 miles to Hwy 71 North.
 Follow Hwy 71 North 15 miles to Hwy 615 East.
 Take Hwy 615 East and follow it until you come to French's Road (about 9 miles).
 Follow French's Road to the Gateway North Outfitters sign.
 For those of you who don’t mind gravel roads, you can take gravel and shorten the drive by about 15 minutes.
 If you wish to do this, once on Hwy 11-71 you will pass through the town of Emo.
 You will pass a John Deere dealer and just past that lot is Off Lake Road, turn right.
 Off Lake Road eventually meets up with Hwy 615.
 You will travel about 20 miles from Emo to French’s Road, turn right.
 We are about ½ mile down French’s Road on the right.
 You will see our sign.

-If you are flying commercially to International Fall, MN send us a copy of your flight schedules and we will arrange for North Air Taxi to pick you up and bring you to our overnight cabins on Off Lake for the night before your flight, or a motel.
+If you are flying commercially to International Fall, MN send us a copy of your flight schedules and we will arrange it with Kennedy's Citi Cab to pick you up and bring you to our overnight cabins on Off Lake for the night before your flight, or a motel.
+You can book the shuttle online with them if you prefer.
 The cabins are a great place to start your trip and you are only a few steps from the dock for your flight into your outpost cabin.
-The cab fare runs approximately $145 US for up to 4 people each way.
+The cab fare runs approximately $125 US for up to 4 people each way.

 2) "Where should we stay?"